wso2/docs-is/en/docs/learn/password-patterns.md

     b.
 Implement this logic within the `generatePassword()` method.
     c.
 Build the OSGI bundle of the custom handler and place the .jar file in the `<IS_HOME>/repository/components/dropins` directory.
     d.
 Restart WSO2 Identity Server.

-    To check whether the generated password is a randomly generated password, use the http://wso2.org/claims/identity/askPassword claim.

 !!! info "Related Links"